A look at the design, market and legacy of Victorian pottery

 One of the main reasons I wrote my books on Etruscan Majolica was because of Charles Rebert.

-Now, almost 30 years later, it hasn't really aged very well.
+Now, almost 40 years later, it hasn't really aged very well.
 It just wasn't a very good book.
-The photographs were small and terrible in quality and much of the information was incorrect, but to date it is the only book to tackle this difficult topic.
+The photographs were small and terrible in quality and much of the information was incorrect, but it was the first book to tackle this difficult topic.
 The effect it had in the market place was, in the long run, more important than the content he recorded.
 It expanded awareness of majolica and was in reality one of the references used by Karmeson and Stacke in their definitive book on the topic.
-Many of the Etruscan pieces photographed in his book ended up in my book on Etruscan Majolica as well as the Karmeson Stacke book.
+Many of the Etruscan pieces photographed in his book ended up in my book on Etruscan Majolica as well as the Karmeson-Stacke book.
 It amuses me to think what he would have said if he had seen this effect his book had.
 I think he would have loved it!

 No comments: